paper-toaster/osu-wiki/wiki/Multi/en.md

 The lobby is the main page of Multi mode and will show all the currently available [matches](<!---->) that are availble.
 This list of matches can be filtered through the toolbar at the top-left to better help users find the matches they want quicker.

+*Note: By default, the lobby will filter by all game modes, and the `Show locked` and `Show In-progress` filters will be enabled.*

 The aforementioned filter options are listed and described below.

 | Title | Description |